rzarno/php-rag/README.md

 ## Setup:
 1. Run in CLI: `cd app/src && composer install`

-2. Setup language model - choose API "A" and local model "B" (option B is simplier and requires less resources)
+2. Setup language model - choose API "A" and local model "B" (option B is simplier and requires less resources CPU and RAM)
-- A. Download Llama3 model using ollama and run LLM locally (this option is slower na need more resources but works fully on local env):
+- A. Download Llama3 model using ollama* and run LLM locally (this option is slower na need more resources but works fully on local env):
 - A.1.
 Download ollama from `https://ollama.com/download`
 - A.2.
 Download Llama 3 8B with `ollama pull llama3:latest`
 - A.3.
 Download mxbai embedding model `ollama pull mxbai-embed-large`